“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 Angela stood.
 “I have to go.
 I’ll miss my bus.”

 “I can give you a ride?”

 “That’s all right,” she said, faster than she’d wanted to.
 He watched her leave.
 Outside it was gray and blustery.
 She saw the Number 44 retreating from the curb, red taillights blinking at her, and she ran after it, cursing.
 It was already out of sight by the time she got to the corner.
 Sighing, she sat on the plastic bench, reading the book Nicolas lent her while she waited for the next one:

-The forest is full of dangers, from pernicious goblins who twist off little boy’s toes and gobble them like candy to red-eyed witches who flay the hides off young girls and sew curtains out of them, but wolves are the worst of all, because the wolf is the only creature whose hunger is never satisfied.
-That’s why, in the truly dark, cold days of winter, nothing is more terrifying than the howling of a wolf.
+The forest is full of dangers, from pernicious goblins who twist off little boy’s toes and gobble them like candy to red-eyed witches who flay the hides off young girls and sew curtains out of them.
+But wolves are the worst of all, because the wolf is the only creature whose hunger is never satisfied.
+In the truly dark, cold days of winter, nothing is more terrifying than the howling of a wolf.
 He’ll eat you up, one-two, one-two, and be hungry again before you’re swallowed.

 Angela giggled.
 She realized someone else had come into the bus shelter, sitting on the other end of the bench.
 He looked her up and down, smirking.
 She ignored him and kept reading:

-The man in the bus stop was younger than Angela, barely more than a teenager.
+The man in the bus stop was barely more than a teenager.
 He sat sunk over in his puffy red jacket and wouldn't stop staring at her legs.
 He might as well have licked his lips.
 He coughed and said, "Where you going?"